Sally Yates Delivers the 2017 Philip A. Hart Lecture at Georgetown Law

 JOHN MIKHAIL: Good afternoon.
 I’m John Mikhail, associate dean for research and academic programs here at Georgetown Law.
 It’s my pleasure to welcome you to this here’s Hart Lecture.
 It’s named for Phillip Hart, who served as a United States senator for the State of Michigan from 1959 until his death in 1976.
 Senator Hart graduated from Georgetown University and then went on to receive his law degree from the university of Michigan law school.
 He was known for his strong support of civil rights, as well as consumer and environmental protections.
 In 1964, Senator Hart served as deputy to Senator Hubert Humphrey, who was the floor leader of the effort to pass the 1964 Civil Rights Act.
 The following year, Hart himself served as floor leader and chief strategist of the Voting Rights Act, bringing the Bill to passage after six weeks of filibuster.
 Because of these activities and his strong political convictions, Senator Hart was known as the conscience of the Senate.
 Among his many honors, one of the Senate office buildings here in Washington DC is named after him.

 JOHN MIKHAIL: As your program indicates, over the years, we’ve had a remarkable list of scholars and public figure give the Hart Lecture.
 This year is certainly no exception.
-We’re honoured to have Sally Yates with us today to deliver this year’s Hart Lecture, and I will now turn the microphone over to Dean Treanor, who will introduce her to you.
+We’re honored to have Sally Yates with us today to deliver this year’s Hart Lecture, and I will now turn the microphone over to Dean Treanor, who will introduce her to you.

 DEAN WILLIAM TREANOR: Well, thanks very much, John.
 I just want to recognize John Mikhail for having done such great work in putting together today’s event.
 Round of applause for John.